nexumAG/nx-amplience-brand-colours/README.md

 }
 ```

 A selected brand colour is stored in the final content item as a string literal containing that colour.
 Colours can be referenced by either name or literal value, the former being useful when you feel you might change a colour in the future.

-There is no other identifying information or linking - so a change to an existing brand colour will not update any existing assignments.
-Also as a result, when there are two identical colours in the set, the extension will *always pick the first name on load!* You have been warned!
+Note: There is no other identifying information or linking - so a change to an existing brand colour will not update any existing assignments.
+Also as a result, when there are two identical colours in the set, the extension will *always pick the first name on load!*

 ## Brand Colours Schema

 The schema for the palette content item that this consumes is included as `brandColours.json`.
-Install it in DC, create some brand colour content items so that you can point this extension at them.
+This is essentially a list of colours that can be chosen from using this extension.
+Install it in DC, and create some brand colour content items so that you can use them with this extension.

 ## Snippet for Brand Colour Field and Configuration